Anmol-Baranwal/Hack-Your-Growth/CONTRIBUTING.md

 - This repository is created mainly to aid developers or someone who is in the field of tech.
 So, make sure the category is not something out of scope.

-- Restrict long words of category and that is too general like reactJS courses, since there are 1000s of them and would potentially flood the repository.
-Rather, it would be efficient to add ReactJS courses with vast students enrolled and is industry oriented for the purpose of projects.
+- Restrict long words of category that are too general like reactJS courses, since there are 1000s of them and would potentially flood the repository.
+Rather, it would be efficient to add ReactJS courses with vast number of students enrolled and industry oriented for projects.

 - Even, I don't know which category would be more relevant, so make sure to create an issue to take opinions.

 ## Additional Information

+- If you want to make an issue of multiple resources at once.
+Make a ToDo list task in a single issue, for example see [here](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/issues/13)

 - Description
-   - When adding a resource, check the description with [Grammarly](https://app.grammarly.com/) or with any other grammer checker to avoid grammatical mistakes.
+   - When adding a resource, check the description with [Grammarly](https://app.grammarly.com/) or with any other grammar checker to avoid grammatical mistakes.

    - Make sure to not stretch the description to a very long length, even 15 words would be enough if it states the purpose.

 - Title
-   - Add a appropriate title for someone to quickly grasp some info about the resource as not everyone will read the description
+   - Add an appropriate title for someone to quickly grasp some info about the resource as not everyone will read the description.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------->